Press & Clips

 I grew up in a house where words meant things.
 And not just the words themselves; “it’s not what you say, but how you say it,” echoed daily.
 I used to mock my parents for saying it until I became an adult and realized the adage’s simple truth.
 The questions and statements below are just a few things that have been said to me while I attended wine tastings.

-In recent years, the wine writing landscape has witnessed the arrival of several exciting new voices, among them Marissa A. Ross, Randy Smith, Elaine Brown, Alisha Sommer and Jess Lander, to name a few.
-Julia Coney, whose former beauty blog, All About the Pretty, reached a national audience (The Washington Post, Lucky, Essence and Ebony), adds an informed-yet-casual perspective on wine for the consumer to explore.
+In recent years, the wine writing landscape has witnessed the arrival of several exciting new voices.
+All About the Pretty, reached a national audience (The Washington Post, Lucky, Essence and Ebony), adds an informed-yet-casual perspective on wine for the consumer to explore.

 As I write this, the Washington, D.C.-based Coney is in Paris, sitting as a judge on the Concours Mondial des Feminalise panel, an all-woman wine tasting and judging competition.